ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MUST respond with at least the first block that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOCKS` blocks.

-The following blocks, where they exist, MUST be sent in consecutive order.
+The following blocks, where they exist, MUST be sent in order of increasing slot number.

 Clients MAY limit the number of blocks in the response.